 - Availability of data by device: Desktop vs. Mobile

 - Excellent for reporting and analyzing Community Forum data

 - Ability to select date range is not available for all metrics, this makes is difficult and time consuming to report on a specified time period

 - Deployment and ease of use have been amazing – day and night vs. Jive.
 Typically deployment gives you a cringe – absolutely the easiest deployment I’ve ever been a part of.

 - Overall layout and design/ flow is a lot easier to manage than Jive.
 It has a CMS type thing that self-propogates through the entire community.
 Jive did not automatically propogate.

 - Analytics - They have a lot of patented algorithms that help generate key metric indexes.
-You can compare yourself with other Lithium customers.
-When you dive in deeper into analytics, Lithium allows you to look deeper into what an individual is doing vs. just a broad view of your community.
+You can compare yourself with other Khoros customers.
+When you dive in deeper into analytics, Khoros allows you to look deeper into what an individual is doing vs. just a broad view of your community.

 - Integration with Salesforce.com